iyobo/uncircled/README.md

 ```

 The Root-store pattern is a declarative tree of classes that each know their parents, contents and children.
-This is the reccomended way of using some state management libraries like MOBX.

 ### Serializing
 Any of the field decorators you use in a class, injects that class with a special `toJSON()` function that eliminates circulars (assuming you used the proper field decorators) which is used by